 Yeah… It was great!

-A lot, but we never came to Europe except for England once, supporting Little Angels, which was a good tour for us, a sold out tour.
-We played in America, England and Japan but never came to Germany or Switzerland.
+A lot, but we never came to Europe except for England once, supporting Little Angels, which was a good tour for us, a sold-out tour.
+We played in America, England, and Japan but never came to Germany or Switzerland.

 Why did you guys break up?

 Yes, everybody.
-We have eight million there but not too many musicians…”laughs”
+We have eight million there but not too many musicians…” laughs.”

-“I Wanna Be Loved” that was my song.
+“I Wanna Be Loved” was my song.
 It was a single on their first album.
-I was working with singer who was also working with Tommy Aldridge in a band.
-It didn´t work out, Tommy Aldridge and Rudy Sarzo had a band called Project Driver and it didn´t work out, so I was working with this singer, writing a few songs.
+I was working with a singer who was also working with Tommy Aldridge in a band.
+It didn´t work out, Tommy Aldridge and Rudy Sarzo had a band called Project Driver, and it didn´t work out, so I was working with this singer, writing a few songs.
 This one song went on the first House of Lords album.

 Did you get any royalty money from “I Wanna Be Loved”?

-Yeah but not that much, maybe a few cases of beer every once in a while “laughs”
+Yeah, but not that much, maybe a few cases of beer every once in a while “laughs.”

-I just knew Greg Giuffria, I have seen Gene Simmons once at a party and never talked to him.
+I just knew Greg Giuffria.
+I have seen Gene Simmons once at a party and never talked to him.
 Giuffria was more of the connection there for me in the band.
-I also know Chuck Wright, he´s a really good guy.
+I also know Chuck Wright.
+He´s a really good guy.

 You mentioned a band called Project Driver.
 Was that the same band where Rudy and Tommy had Rob Rock singing with them?

-WORKING WITH ASIA, COBRA AND OTHER BANDS …
+WORKING WITH ASIA, COBRA, AND OTHER BANDS …

-At some point you also lived in London?
+At some point, you also lived in London?

-Tell something about your time with Asia.
+Say something about your time with Asia.
 It must have been difficult for you to replace Steve Howe?

 Asia at 1983.
 Mandy far on the right